 The Simple Answer – What Is The Goal?

-Websites are great for every business, but some people make them out to be the greatest thing when that may not be the case.
+Websites are great for every business.
+However,ut some people make them out to be the greatest thing when that may not be the case.

-I'll explain the difference between the two and why it's important to not only know what you're getting but to know how it can affect your business.
+I’ll explain the difference between the two.
+You will find out why it’s important to know what you’re getting and how it can affect your business.

 1. Being Found Online